usaid-cs/yesterday-i-learned/auto.md

 > "NASCAR sucks"?
 "Country and western is rubbish"?
 Guess what, you're in a hick town, man.

+- Topping off the gas tank is bad for the car. ["Overfilling the gas tank can cause liquid gas to enter the charcoal canister, or carbon filter, which is designed only for vapor."](https://www.angi.com/articles/car-myth-or-fact-should-you-top-your-gas-tank.htm).
 - A dealer is someone who sells cars, or deals cards.
 A dealership is where the dealers are.
 - [High-pressure fuel engines are more likely to have unintended engine knocks](https://www.youtube.com/watch?v=Bb5VfiFy0kY).
 Naturally-aspirated engines don't have that problem.
 - [The best time to get an oil change is probably the spring](https://bobistheoilguy.com/forums/threads/best-time-to-do-once-a-year-oil-change.4712/).
 Something about changing out the weather-battered winter oil.
 The reverse (changing in the fall to prepare for battering winter weather) might also apply if you live somewhere that is particularly cold.